 3 – Activate the ORTHO mode if it is not activated

-4 – Move the cursor away from the first point in the direction your want the line to have.
+4 – Move the cursor away from the first point in the direction you want the line to have.
 Since we are drawing a vertical line, you can only go either upward or downward

-5 – Type 50 on your keyboard and hit ENTER
+5 – Type 50 on your keyboard and hit ENTER on your keyboard twice

 Using what you have just learned, you must be able to complete the following exercise.

 This feature helps track specific angles when you are drawing in AutoCAD.
-By default this is set to 90, 180, 270, 360.
+By default, this is set to 90, 180, 270, 360.

 How to access this?

-Right click on the Polar tracking icon like shown on the image below
+Right-click on the Polar tracking icon like shown on the image below

 What can I use this for?